mit-wu-lab/mapf_neural_neighborhood_search/README.md

 ```

 ## Installation
-Our C++ MAPF implement is relatively lightweight and does not require dependencies like Boost, Eigen, etc. The only dependency is PyBind11 which is cloned recursively already.
+Our C++ MAPF implementation is relatively lightweight and mostly only depends on PyBind11, which is cloned recursively already.
+Unfortunately Boost and Eigen are required for the PPS initialization for one case.
+You can remove everything PIBT and PPS related if you cannot use Boost and Eigen.
 ```
 git clone --recursive https://github.com/mit-wu-lab/mapf_neural_neighborhood_search.git cd mapf_neural_neighborhood_search